eser/eser.live/README.md

    ```bash
    deno task start
    ```
-1. Navigate to `http://localhost:8000` to start playing with your new SaaS app.
+1. Navigate to `http://localhost:8000` to start playing with the app.

 ### Bootstrap the Database (Optional)